tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 isDraft: true
 ---

-/make these links?: [learning about utopia], to [etc.]
-This is a step-by-step guide on how to use Utopia in your project.
-It aims to help You with learning about Utopia, creating a design with it in Figma, and implementing it with Tailwind CSS.
+This is a guide to help You use Utopia in your project.
+It deals with learning its concepts, creating a design with it in Figma, and implementing it with Tailwind CSS.

-/even though it's opinionated and based on my limited experience, I hope this can make working with Utopia easier for newcomers.
+Aside:
+This is meant both for designers and coders as well as for that delicious creamy center of this Venn diagram.
+I tried to be explicit about what design and coding knowledge I assume.
+If this serves as encouragement for a coder to put on her designing hat or vice versa (a designing hat putting on a coder), let me know 💜!

+If You're like _Is a step-by-step guide even appropiate for such a messy, iterative and context-specific thing as the design process?_ then I relate.
+I talk about this tension a bit in the [wtf section](#wtf).

 ## Table of Contents

 -   Prerequisites
 -   Guide
+-   What is Utopia?
 -   Outro
--   What is Utopia?
 -   Resources

 ## Prerequisites